Ktiseos-Nyx/Huggingface-Desktop/README.md

 # Hugging Face Backup Tool

 A user-friendly desktop application for backing up your Hugging Face models, datasets, and spaces.
-This is in progress so some things may not be working 100% quite yet.
-Also the requirements and installation aren't as focused as they could be.

 [[_TOC_]]